Deciphering the Mysterious Messages of Marine Biofilm

 His vast knowledge on biofilm has led to spin-off discoveries away from the seas and onto land.
 He has adapted his novel methodology to rapidly screen compounds in biofilm for wider natural product research, resulting in new understanding of how bacteria can mutate to develop enzymes capable of breaking down antibiotics.
 Such understanding reveals the pathway that leads to antibiotic resistance.

-Prof Peiyuan Qian is Acting Head and Chair Professor of the Department of Ocean Science, and David von Hansemann Professor of Science.
+Prof Peiyuan Qian is Head and Chair Professor of the Department of Ocean Science, and David von Hansemann Professor of Science.
 He is the 2016 recipient of the State Natural Science Award, Second Class, and holds 13 patents from the US, EU, China and Hong Kong.
 He has also won numerous best paper awards at international conferences.